WASHINGTON, D.C. | May 2, 2013 -

 that neither it nor the Internal Revenue Service have examined how the health care law will affect employment.
 Committee leaders also asked

-the U.S. Department of Labor to provide an analysis that describes how the law will affect employees’ wages, as required by Section 1513(c) of the Affordable Care Act.
-Despite two inquiries
+the U.S. Department of Labor to provide an analysis that describes how the law will affect employees’ wages, as required by Section 1513(c) of the Affordable Care Act

 and weeks of delay, the department has failed to respond.